chingyaoc/mdm/README.md

-## Code for The Role of Embedding Complecity in Domain-invariant Representations
+## The Role of Embedding Complexity in Domain-invariant Representations
-The PyTorch code for the proposed algorithm Multilayer Divergence Minimization (MDM).
+This repository is the official PyTorch implementation of the algorithm Multilayer Divergence Minimization (MDM) proposed in the following paper:

+Ching-Yao Chuang, Antonio Torralba, Stefanie Jegelka.
+The Role of Embedding Complecity in Domain-invariant Representations

 #### Environment